SFEley/crunch/README.markdown

 In summary, some rules of thumb:

-* If your expected number of documents from a query is low to moderate (less than 10,000), don't worry about the **:retain** option.
+* If your expected number of documents from a query is low to moderate (less than 10,000), don't worry about the retention system.
+Things will Just Work.
 * If you expect a large number of documents but will only need to look at each one once, use **:retain => :none**.
-* If you expect a large number of documents and will need to access them individually an indefinite number of times, either use **:retain => :all** or maintain your own references in your own variables.
+* If you expect a large number of documents and will need to access them randomly and repeatedly, either use **:retain => :all** or assign them to your own variables.
-* If you expect a large number of documents and will need to iterate through them in order multiple times, either use **:retail => :all** or copy the query.
+* If you expect a large number of documents and will need to iterate through them in order multiple times, either use **:retain => :all** or clone the query and run it again.
+(Querying again is a better idea if you can handle the data possibly changing.)

 #### Size vs. Count ####